-As a landscaper, you provide a valuable service to the construction industry, you can be working on all types of projects, including housing, factories, roads, schools, and many others.
-The following list gives a flavor of the potential tasks you could be involved in.
+As an insulation installer, you provide a valuable service to the construction industry.
+You can be working on all types of projects, including housing, factories, hotels and offices etc. You will be working at various heights and could be working with the same type of insulation during your lifetime or a variation.